EU ETS and Brexit

 The Environment Agency is the UK administrator and they maintain ETSWAP.

-All regulation, compliance, enforcement, auditing and permitting activities (including new permits, variations, surrenders, transfers, revocations, notifications, activity/capacity changes and new entrants reserve applications) relating to installations in Wales transferred to Natural Resources Wales on 1 April 2013.
-Natural Resources Wales is also responsible for responding to technical enquires raised by Welsh participants.
+Natural Resources Wales is responsible for all regulation, compliance, enforcement, auditing and permitting activities (including new permits, variations, surrenders, transfers, revocations, notifications, activity/capacity changes and new entrants reserve applications) relating to installations in Wales We are also responsible for responding to technical enquires raised by Welsh participants.

 The cross-EU data collection exercise (the National Implementation Measures, or NIMs) runs from January to September 2019.
 UK operators of EU ETS installations need to participate in this data collection.